 The nearest places to eat are at the Brewery Square development on the way into town, about 10-15 minutes walk.
 There are 6 chain restaurants, of which by far the most recommended is Cote Brasserie.
 They cater particularly well for vegetarians, ask for the chef’s recommendations if you don’t like the vegetarian options on the menu.

 Both Thai restaurants are popular with guests.
 The King and Thai (horrible pun!) is on Great Western Road (10-15 minutes walk), just along from the Junction Inn, and serves lovely food in minimalist contemporary surroundings.
-The Kao San is under new ownership (formerly Thai Nakorn) on High West Street (15 minutes) but initial feedback from guests is positive.
+The Kao San hs a similarly strong reputation for its food, but is quite different in decor - full of Far Eastern artefacts and not at all minimalist!

 The Blue Raddle on Church Street (15-20 minutes walk) is a real local’s pub, but really welcoming of newcomers.
 Easily our guests’ most often recommended eating place in town, they serve homecooked pub food on Thursdays, Fridays and Saturdays.
 For the rest of the week, try The Sun Inn at Lower Burton (just outside town, 5 minute drive).
 This has a village pub atmosphere, despite being just out of town, there are wooden beams, log fires in winter, and traditional comfort pub food.
 A little further out, The Saxon Arms in Stratton (off the A37 Yeovil road, 10 minute drive) also gets good recommendations.
 Another traditional village inn, it serves a wide range of pub food and seafood.